ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 The complete name of a plant should be displayed as follows:

-- The common name, which appears first, should start with a capital letter (e.g., "tomato" becomes "Tomato").
+- If there is a common name, the common name appears first and should start with a capital letter (e.g., "tomato" becomes "Tomato").
+- If it is a plant name from the seed database, the name continues with hyphen `-` and the additional name.
 - This is followed by the unique name in italics, and finally the cultivar name in single quotes.

 The general format is: